Rising real estate costs in urban cities has led to an increasing trend: shrinking square footage.

 “Cold Zones are high shelves or cabinets that are hard to reach — they are good for storing seasonal items or holiday decorations — while Hot Zones are areas within reach that you keep items you use more often: coffee mugs, jeans, extra toilet paper,” she says.

-Paring down your appliances, especially bulky kitchen gadgets like popcorn makers and toaster ovens, can save you tons of space.
+Paring down your appliances, especially bulky kitchen gadgets like popcorn makers and toaster ovens, can save you tons of space when you are living inside of a cramped studio apartment.

 Most closets aren’t used to their full capacity.
 If you have a standard closet with a high bar and shelf above it, Cohen recommends adding another rod to double your hanging space.